 - Firewalla Box may also look at known vulnerabilities locally based on the network traffic.
 This may involve looking at the unencrypted data.

 - Firewalla App and the Firewalla Box communicates via an encrypted tunnel.
 When you load data/flows on your phone from Firewalla, your content is encrypted end to end.
-The 'private' keys for this encryption is stored on Firewalla box and inside of the keychain of your app, Firewalla cloud will only have the public keys, which is needed to pair the devices.
+The 'private' keys for this encryption are stored on Firewalla box and inside of the keychain of your app, Firewalla cloud will only have the public keys, which is needed to pair the devices.

 Local Data Storage